-Admission process for the Adult Welding program opens in April/May of each year
+Admission process for the Welding program is open

 - Basic Math skills

 - Be able to work at heights

 - Safety boots/shoes are required